 Two important properties of tracking methods are convergence and accuracy.
 Tracking algorithms based on a optimization and spatio-temporal derivatives (Eq.
-7) can fail to converge because the image difference between consecutive frames I{t-1} , I_t is too large, and the first order Taylor expansion (equation 7) around \mathbf{p}{t-1} is no longer valid, or some disturbance causes the image constancy assumption to be invalid.
+7) can fail to converge because the image difference between consecutive frames is too large, and the first order Taylor expansion around $\mathbf{p}{t-1}$ is no longer valid, or some disturbance causes the image constancy assumption to be invalid.

 In the numerical optimization the pose update $\Delta \mathbf{p}$ is computed by solving an overdetermined equation system, Eq.
 8. Each pixel in a tracking patch provides one equation and each model freedom (DOF) one variable.
-The condition number of the linearized motion model M affects how measurement errors propagate into $\Delta \mathbf{p}$, and ultimately if the computation converges or not.
+The condition number of M affects how measurement errors propagate into $\Delta \mathbf{p}$ , and ultimately if the computation converges or not.
 In general, it is more difficult to track many DOF.
-In particular, warp models W which cause very apparent image change, such as image plane translations are easy to track, while ones with less apparent image change such as scaling and out-of-plane rotations are more difficult.
-A general plane-to-plane transform such as the homography contains all of these and tend to have a relatively large condition numbers.
-By tracking a 3D model, the convergence is no longer solely dependent on one surface patch alone, and the combination of differently located and oriented patches can give an accurate 3D pose estimate even when each patch would be difficult to track individually.
+In particular, models W which cause very apparent image change, such as image plane translations are easy to track, while ones with less apparent image change such as scaling and out-of-plane rotations are more difficult.
+A general plane-plane transform such as the homography contains all of these and tend to have a relatively large condition numbers.
+By tracking a 3D model, the convergence is no longer solely dependent on one surface patch alone, and the combination of differently located and oriented patches can give an accurate 3D pose estimate.

 In Fig. 2 planar regions in the image sequence are tracked using an 8DOF homography.
-When each patch is tracked individually as in [10] (top images)

-the first region is lost already after 77 frames and all lost after 390 frames.
-(See video1 left [1]).
-The condition numbers for M varies between $5 10^5$ and $2 10^7$, indicating a numerically ill conditioned situation.
-When instead the regions are related by the global 3D model using our algorithm, pose is successfully tracked through the whole sequence of 512 frames (video1 right [1]).
+When each patch is tracked individually (top images) the first region is lost already after 77 frames and all lost after 390 frames.
+(See supplied video1 left).
+The condition numbers for M varies between $510^5$ and $210^7$ , indicating a numerically ill conditioned situation.
+When instead the regions are related by the global 3D model, pose is successfully tracked through the whole sequence of 512 frames (video1 right).
 Additionally the model allows the detection and removal of the region on the left roof side when it becomes occluded and the introduction of three new regions on the right roof side and the smaller outhouse when they come into view.
 The condition number of the 6DOF (3 rot, 3 trans) model is 900, which is significantly better than the 8DOF homography.